 What is the best type of car to book in Canada?

 If you are renting an economy or compact car, smaller models like the Kia Rio, Chevrolet Spark, or the Hyundai Accent are perfect for you.
-Mid-size models such as the VW Jetta, Hyundai Elentra and Toyota Corolla are suitable if an economy car is too small for your taste.
-A full-size vehicle is the right fit if you are travelling with a bigger group, or need plenty of space for storage.
+Mid-size models such as the VW Jetta, Hyundai Elantra, and Toyota Corolla are suitable if an economy car is too small for your taste.
+A full-size vehicle is a right fit if you are traveling with a bigger group, or need plenty of space for storage.
 Popular vehicles are Nissan Rogue, Jeep Grand Cherokee and the Ford Escape.
 Looking for the most popular winter rental cars?
 Click here.

-You must have a valid driver's license to be able to rent a car in Canada.
+You must have a valid driver's licence to be able to rent a car in Canada.
 You will not be allowed to drive if you have a learner's permit.
-If you are travelling to Canada from another country, check to see if you need an International Driver's Permit.
-You will need to present the permit along with a valid license issued by your home country.
+If you are traveling to Canada from another country, check to see if you need an International Driver's Permit.
+You will need to present the permit along with a valid licence issued by your home country.
 You will also need to bring a credit card in your name.

 Before renting a car, be sure to check if your driver's licence is valid, not expired and that it has all the required information.
 Other car rental companies may also ask for more supporting documents.
 A driver's licence can fall into one of four types: valid, expired, suspended and revoked.
 If your licence is not valid, it is either expired, suspended or revoked.
 Visit this page if you want to learn more about the different rental rules for each car rental company in Canada.

-Most rental car companies require that you provide a major credit card when you when you pick up your vehicle.
+Most rental car companies require that you provide a major credit card when you pick up your vehicle.
 The credit card should be under the same name as the primary renter.
-Luck for you, some suppliers are now accepting debit cards backed by Visa/MasterCard for your car rentals.
+Lucky for you, some suppliers are now accepting debit cards backed by Visa/MasterCard for your car rentals.
 Please check our suppliers' Terms and Conditions page for each supplier for more details.

 Please keep in mind that most suppliers permit one-way rental for neighboring locations.
 To confirm if your one-way rental is possible, visit the VroomVroomVroom website and enter the pickup location.
-Simply take out the tick of *Return to same Location* then enter the return location.
-Note also that one way fees are included in total cost.
-Suppliers have one way fees in rates sent to the car rental display, if they apply.
+Simply take out the tick of *Return to the same Location* then enter the return location.
+Note also that one-way fees are included in total cost.
+Suppliers have one-way fees in rates sent to the car rental display if they apply.